michael-hoffman-26/simple-python-server/README.md

 Detailed documentation for **Work Item 1** can be found in the `Docs Work Item 1` directory at the root of this repository.

 ### implemntation details
-Decided to use in memory store, instead of connecting to a real DB.
+1. Decided to use in memory store, instead of connecting to a real DB.
 This would help me to saev time and make sure the code is in a high standrat.
 I used a repostory pattern, so it would be easy to replace from in memory to a real DB connection in the future

+2. its better to use a vlidation Schema in the routes blueprint, using the marshmallow package its suitable over here.

 ## Installation